GoellNico/DefectHunters-FALL2024-SQA/REPO.md

 Files altered:
 [git.repo.miner.py](MLForensics/MLForensics-farzana/mining/git.repo.miner.py)

-1. deleteRepo - Manages repository deletions for data cleanup.
-To track deletions and errors for traceability and debugging.
+1. deleteRepo - Is about managing repository deletions for data cleanup.
+Add loggin to track deletions and errors for traceability and debugging.
-2. makeChunks - Divides large lists into smaller chunks for processing.
-To verify chunking and troubleshoot data distribution issues.
+2. makeChunks - Is about dividing large lists into smaller chunks for processing.
+Add loggin to verify chunking and troubleshoot data distribution issues.
-3. cloneRepo - Clones repositories locally for analysis.
-To monitor successful/failed cloning operations for better oversight.
+3. cloneRepo - Is about Cloning repositories locally for analysis.
+Add loggin to monitor successful/failed cloning operations for better oversight.
-5. dumpContentIntoFile - Writes data to files.
-To confirm file writing operations and handle errors efficiently.
+4. dumpContentIntoFile - Is about writing data to files.
+Add loggin to confirm file writing operations and handle errors efficiently.
-6. getPythonCount - Counts Python files in directories.
-To document the number of Python files processed for analysis accuracy.
+5. getPythonCount - Is about counting Python files in directories.
+Add loggin to document the number of Python files processed for analysis accuracy.

 ![Logging1](5c_forensics/Screenshot%202024-11-04%20at%207.42.12%20PM.png)
 ![Logging2](5c_forensics/Screenshot%202024-11-04%20at%208.17.26%20PM.png)